Owan East

 Owan East is a Local Government Area of Edo State, Nigeria.
 The headquarters is in the town of Afuze.
-The Owan East Local Government Area comprises 69 towns/villages made up of eight clans (Emai, Igue, Ihievbe, Ikao, Ivbi-Mion, Ive-Ada-Obi, Otuo and Uokha).
+The Owan East Local Government Area comprises 69 towns/villages, made up of eight clans (Emai, Igue, Ake-Ievbu, Ihievbe, Ikao, Ivbi-Mion, Ive-Ada-Obi, Otuo and Uokha).

-Owan-East is bordered in the north by Akoko-Edo LGA, in the east by Etsako-West LGA, at the west is Ekiti State, and at the southwest by Owan-West LGA, while in the South are Esan Central LGA and Uhunmwonde LGA.
+Owan-East is bordered in the north by Akoko-Edo LGA, in the east by Etsako-West LGA, at the west is Ondo State, and at the southwest by Owan-West LGA, while in the South are Esan Central LGA and Uhunmwonde LGA.

+Education

+The local government is host to various educational institutions such as Federal University of Sports, Afuze; Edo State College of Education, Afuze campus.
+The Afuze campus consists of School of Physical and Health Education, and Special Needs Education as campus three.

 It has an area of 1,240 km^{2} and a population of 154,385 persons (81,847 males and 72,538 females) at the 2006 census.